 - Role-related knowledge and experience.
 This is often referred to as "RRK" or "RRKE" internally.
 The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
-For instance if you're applying for a "Machine Learning Software Engineer, Cloud Retail Industry" position, then you'll be expected to have in-depth knowledge about cloud computing.
+For more information, take a look at our guide to the Google RRK interview.

 - Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project when their skills are needed.

 - Googleyness (i.e. culture fit).
 The company wants to make sure Google is the right environment for you.
 Your interviewer will check whether you naturally exhibit the company's values, including being comfortable with ambiguity, having a bias to action, and a collaborative nature.